Sheepolution/how-to-love/book/bonus/vscode.md

 	end
 end
 ```
 This way you still get the highlighted error, but are not slowed down by the debug mode.
-You can also expand on this, like showing information.
 You can also expand on this, like showing debug information on screen when `launch_type == "test" or launch_type == "debug"`.

 ## Building